epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 The server is run as follows

     % ./start_server
+    % ./start_server data/DCCT/index dccthist

 start_server calls the ArchiverService executable (which should be bin/$EPICS_HOST_ARCH/ArchiverServiceRPC) supplying two arguments.
 The first is the service name, the second the location of the index file.
-Should you wish to change either then these arguments should be modified.
+By default start_server supplies the index file in data/fredjanet and the service name archiveService.
+Should you wish to use other data or another service name then these should be supplied as arguments or the defaults changed.

 The following are examples of running the client using the bash script gethist: